-At the Annual General Meeting of Vidrala, S.A. held on 28 May 2019, approval was given to increase share capital by a specific amount according to the terms of the resolution via the issuance of 1,301,702 new ordinary shares with par value of one euro and 2 cents (Euros 1.02) each, without a share premium, all of the same class and series as those outstanding, with a charge to unrestricted reserves.
-The objective was to allocate them freely to Company shareholders in the proportion of one (1) new share for every twenty (20) existing shares.
+Meanwhile, at the Annual General Meeting of Vidrala, S.A. held on July 2, 2020, approval was given to increase share capital by Euros 1,380 thousand through the issuance and circulation of 1,353,352 new ordinary shares with par value of one euro and 2 cents (Euros 1.02) each, without a share premium, all of the same class and series as those outstanding, with a charge to unrestricted reserves.
+The objective was to allocate them freely to Company shareholders in the proportion of one (1) new share for every twenty (20) existing shares